Historic Quarters logo

 The Arco da Vila stands as Faro's most famous gate.
 It marks the main entry to the Old Town.
 This impressive arch was built in 1812.
 Architect Francisco Xavier Fabri designed it.
 It replaced an earlier medieval gate structure.

 This neoclassical arch features a statue of Saint Thomas Aquinas.
 He is the city's patron saint.
 Above the arch, a stork's nest is often visible.
 Storks are a common sight in Faro.
-The gate opens into Largo da Sé square.
+The gate opens into Largo da Sé square, home to the Faro Cathedral.

 The Arco da Vila actually incorporates an ancient Arab gateway.
 Parts of the original Moorish wall are visible.
 Look closely as you pass through.
 It beautifully blends old and new architecture.
 You can explore Arco da Vila's history in detail.